| 8 A3|

 19) ?, 30m.
 Cracks lead to a bolted belay - no grade given.

 20) 7-, 25m.
-Climb past the side of the huge roof, and the right-hand side of the next one with difficulty, then follow easier crack to a twin bolt belay on a huge ledge system.
+Climb past the side of the huge roof, and the right-hand side of the next one with difficulty, then follow an easier crack to a double-bolt belay on a huge ledge system.

 21) -, 20m.
-Traverse left along the break to a great stance in a overhung niche - the perfect bivi-spot.
+Traverse left along the break to a great stance in an overhung niche - the perfect bivi-spot.

-22) 6/A2+, 25m.
-Climb the back of the niche then exit left and climb the crack before pegging the left-curving crack to a twin bolt stance back on the right.
+22) 6 A2, 25m.
+Climb the back of the niche then exit left and climb the crack before pegging the left-curving crack to a double-bolt stance back on the right.

 23) 6-, 60m.
 Climb leftwards over loose rock then climb a huge groove, exit left to its top.
 Continue to a stance on the shoulder.